Robert J. Dalessandro: Writing and political career

 Dalessandro is widely published on the lifeways and material culture of the American Soldier in the eighteenth, nineteenth, and twentieth centuries.
-He is co-author of the Organization and Insignia of the American Expeditionary Forces, 1917–1923, he serves as editor of the Army Officer’s Guide, co-author of Willing Patriots: Men of Color in the First World War, and Contributions of African American Soldiers and the American Lions: the 332nd Infantry Regiment in Italy in World War I.
+He is co-author of the Organization and Insignia of the American Expeditionary Forces, 1917–1923, he serves as editor of the Army Officer’s Guide, co-author of Willing Patriots: Men of Color in the First World War, and American Lions: the 332nd Infantry Regiment in Italy in World War I.

 His book, Organization and Insignia of the American Expeditionary Forces, 1917–1923 received the Army Historical Foundation award for excellence in writing.

 Dalessandro is the former Chairman of the United States World War One Centennial Commission.
-He assumed those duties following the untimely death of former Congressman Michael Turtleton.
+He assumed those duties following the untimely death of former Congressman Ike Skelton.
 He was appointed to the commission by the House Minority Leader, Congresswoman Nancy Pelosi of California.